-The sun is setting in Novigrad.
+The moon hangs over Novigrad.
 After a day filled with monster hunting, bandit slaying, exploring, exploding, galloping and card playing, Geralt of Rivia winds down the day by helping one of his many ex-lovers escape persecution from the extremist, witch-hunting Church of the Sacred Flame.
 After telling her goodbye, Geralt watches as her ship sales away, instantly regretting not asking her to stay after stealing a kiss from her at an ill-conceived visit to a gala a few nights prior.
 But by the time he can fully process the thought, she’s gone.
 There’s no going back.
 And with that, Geralt strides into the shadows of a nearby alleyway, ready to take on his next task.

 Lengthy, open and polished, The Witcher 3: Wild Hunt is by far the most satisfying video game I’ve experienced this generation.
 Its character-building is second-to-none, its combat system is simple and satisfying, yet challenging and rewarding, its open world is inviting and its side quests are absolutely captivating.
 From the moment Geralt set out to reunite with his old flame Yennefer, I was completely engaged in the game’s brilliantly realized world, until I saw the credits roll 100 hours later.